AlecAivazis/universal-forms/README.md

 * `submitButtonStyle` styles the submit button
 * `submitContainerStyle` styles the container around the submit button.
 Useful for defining its own alignment.
 * `submitText` sets the text of the submit button.
+* `method` sets the method used when submitting the form.
+This prop is only used if `action` is set.

 # Serverside validation